 The CBC measures the number of white blood cells, red blood cells and platelets.
 A peripheral smear looks at the appearance of the cells to help diagnose leukemia.
+These tests are performed by drawing a blood sample.

 Bone Marrow Tests